 For their own safety and protection, staff should exercise caution in situations where they are alone with pupils.
 Other than in formal teaching situations; for example during musical instrument tuition, the door to the room in which the 1:1 coaching, counselling or meeting is taking place should be left open.
 Where this is not practicable because of the need for confidentiality, another member of staff will be asked to maintain a presence nearby and a record will be kept of the circumstances of the meeting.
 All rooms that are used for the teaching or counselling of pupils will have clear and unobstructed glass panels in the doors.

-School staff should be alert to behaviours that may cause ‘low-level’ concerns such as being over friendly with children, having favourites, taking photographs of children on their mobile phone, engaging with a child on a one-to-one basis in a secluded area or behind a closed door, using inappropriate sexualised, intimidating or offensive language (see below about what a ‘low-level’ concern is and how to share these concerns).
+School staff should be alert to behaviours that may cause ‘low-level’ concerns such as being over friendly with children, having favourites, taking photographs of children on their mobile phone contrary to school policy, engaging with a child on a one-to-one basis in a secluded area or behind a closed door, humiliating pupils (see below about what a ‘low-level’ concern is and how to share these concerns).

 School staff should also be alert to the possible risks that might arise from social contact with pupils outside of the school.
 Home visits to pupils or private tuition of pupils should only take place with the knowledge and approval of the Headteacher.
 Visits/telephone calls by pupils to the homes of staff members should only occur in exceptional circumstances and with the prior knowledge and approval of the Headteacher.
 Any unplanned contact of this nature or suspected infatuations or “crushes” will be reported to the Headteacher.
 Staff supervising off-site activities or school journeys will be provided with a school mobile phone as a point of contact for parents and carers.